“Our teachers are the heart of our school.”

-She has 3 beautiful daughters: Lilly, Hazel, and Frances, who turns 4 months old on August 18.
-Her boyfriend, Mark, served in the U.S. Army in Iraq.
+She has 3 beautiful daughters: Lilly, Hazel, and Frances.
 They enjoy playing games and watching movies together (especially Nicolas Sparks movies and comedies).

 Montessori Country Day gave Jennifer a whole new view of early childhood education.
 In her first early childhood job, the teachers were mean to each other and impatient with children.
 Learning didn’t seem fun.

 “Then, I found Maggie.
 When I walked into her school for the first time I couldn’t believe what a difference I was seeing and hearing.

 I love Montessori for so many reasons.
 I love the individual expectations for the children.
 I love the feeling of community and respect that are a part of daily routines.
 I also love the level of independence Montessori encourages.
 There is nothing more amazing than the look on a child’s face who is truly proud of what they’ve accomplished.
 I could go on and on.
 I am just so thankful to be a part of something so incredible.”

 With a B.S. in Wildlife Management from Ohio State University, Kara went on to earn her Montessori primary certification from the Center for Guided Montessori Studies.
 During her 9+ years as a Montessori teacher, Kara has worked with ages from toddlers to 12 year olds.

 “I love how Montessori classrooms foster independence.
 I love the emphasis on grace and courtesy and real life skills…like how to be a member of a community, solve problems, be a peacemaker and think for yourself.
 I am excited for my second year here at Montessori Country Day.”